 Events At The Château de Chantilly

 With over 200 exhibitors from all over Europe, plant lovers will be in heaven.
-This weekend Plant Show at the Château de Chantilly is dedicated to buying, sharing, learning about, and celebrating plants.
+The weekend Plant Shows at the Château de Chantilly are dedicated to buying, sharing, learning about, and celebrating plants.

 I hope you enjoy your visit to the Domaine de Chantilly as much as I did.
 I find the Château de Chantilly such an enchanting setting, it’s listed in my article on the 45 most romantic places in Paris.
 Would you agree?